-When your workload increases during high school, sometimes you’ll need to make smart sacrifices, like skipping a party Friday night to work on a project, so you can hang with your buds on Saturday.
-If you’re careful about balancing work with your social life, you’ll be able to get it all done and have a blast.
+When your workload increases during high school, you’ll need to make smart sacrifices, like skipping a party Friday night to work on a project, so you can have tons of free time with your crew on Saturday.
+If you’re careful about balancing schoolwork with your social life, you’ll be able to get it all done *and* have a blast.

 Do reinvent yourself